raydenlim/tp/docs/DeveloperGuide.md

 5. Adding a task with _invalid priority_
     1. Test case: `addtask tn/test number 5 td/test number 5 please work d/27/02/2023 tp/asdasdsa` <br>
        Expected: F.A.K.E.J.A.R.V.I.S. displays an error.
 Task is not added. <br> Reason: Priority should only be `HIGH`, `MEDIUM`, or `LOW`.

+#### Viewing tasks

+1. Listing all tasks with _no filters_
+    1. Prerequisites:
+        1. There are multiple tasks in the task list which have been added using the `AddTask` command.
+    2. Test case: `viewtasks` <br>
+       Expected: Displays all the tasks in the task list.

+2. Listing tasks filtered using _date filter_
+    1. Prerequisites:
+        1. There are tasks that have the date `22/10/2023`.
+    2. Test case: `viewtasks d/22/10/2023` <br>
+       Expected: Displays all the tasks in the task list that have the date `22/10/2023`.

+3. Listing tasks filtered using _name filter_
+    1. Prerequisites:
+        1. There are tasks that have the keywords `user guide` in the Task Name.
+    2. Test case: `viewtasks tn/user guide` <br>
+       Expected: Displays all the tasks in the task list that have `user guide` in the Task Name.

+4. Listing tasks filtered using _description filter_
+    1. Prerequisites:
+        1. There are tasks that have the keywords `homework` in the Task Description.
+    2. Test case: `viewtasks td/homework` <br>
+       Expected: Displays all the tasks in the task list that have `homework` in the Task Description.

+5. Listing tasks filtered using _priority filter_
+    1. Prerequisites:
+        1. There are tasks that have `HIGH` priority.
+    2. Test case: `viewtasks tp/high` <br>
+       Expected: Displays all the tasks in the task list that have `HIGH` priority.

+6. Listing tasks filtered using _progress filter_
+    1. Prerequisites:
+        1. There are tasks that have `PENDING` progress.
+    2. Test case: `viewtasks tprog/pending` <br>
+       Expected: Displays all the tasks in the task list that have `PENDING` progress.

+7. Listing all tasks with no tasks in the task list
+    1. Prerequisites:
+        1. There are no tasks in the task list.
+    2. Test case: `viewtasks tprog/pending` <br>
+       Expected: No tasks will be shown.

+8. Listing all tasks with _invalid parameters_
+    1. Test case: `viewtasks tprog/asdasdasd`
+       Expected: F.A.K.E.J.A.R.V.I.S. displays an error. <br> Reason: Progress should only be `NOT_STARTED`, `PENDING`, or `DONE`.
+Furthermore, the constraints of the parameters detailed in `AddTask` also apply here.

 ### Saving data